ICSpark-Projects/Special-Stockpile-Easy/README.md

 ### Bonus stage: Stretch goals

 Finished ahead of time?
 Here are some ideas of other additions and improvements you may want to try:
-- Add another button that allows you to go to the first or last item in your array, or even randomise the choice.
+- Add another button that allows you to go to the first or last item in your array, or even randomize the choice.
 - Add more objects!
 Go crazy!
-- Customise the HTML and the CSS file.
+- Customize the HTML and the CSS file.
 For example, you can change the name at the top of the page, or change the color of the div.
-(Just be careful to not mess up anything with an id, as this prevent items to be displayed or cycled.
+(Just be careful to not mess up anything with an id, as this prevents items to be displayed or cycled.